Canning Calculator & Thermal-Process Simulator

 ## FAQ

-### What foods are supported?
+### Which retort systems are supported?

 ## Privacy — what we do not do